arnesh2212/arnesh2212/README.md

 # 💫About Me

 Hello!
-I'm Arnesh Batra, an undergraduate student pursuing a degree in Computer Science and Artificial Intelligence at the Indraprastha Institute of Information Technology, Delhi.
+I'm Arnesh Batra, an  student pursuing a degree in Computer Science and Artificial Intelligence at the Indraprastha Institute of Information Technology, Delhi.
 I am passionate about leveraging my skills in deep learning, computer vision, and artificial intelligence to contribute innovative solutions to challenging problems.

-Education: B.Tech in Computer Science and Artificial Intelligence Expected Graduation: August 2027

 ## Skills
 I bring a diverse skill set, combining academic knowledge with practical experience in the field.
 My technical expertise includes: